mchmarny/knative-gitops-using-cloud-build/README.md

 Live demo: https://gocr.demo.knative.tech/

-Simple setup to automate Knative deployment using Cloud Build by git tags.
+Simple setup to automate Knative deployments using Git and Cloud Build

-* Commit code to your repo (run unit tests)
+As a developer, you write code and commit it to a repo.
+You also hopefully run tests on that code for each commit.
+Assuming your application passes all the tests, you may want to deploy it to Knative cluster.
+You can do it form your workstation by using any one of the Knative CLIs (e.g. gcloud, knctl, tm etc.).

+In this demo however we are going to demonstrate deploying directly from git repository.
+This means that you as a developer do not need install anything on your machine other than the standard git tooling.
+Here is the outline:

-* When happy tag the commit you want to deploy
+* Create a release tag on the commit you want to deploy in git
 * Cloud Build then:
   * Tests (again)
   * Builds and tags image
   * Pushes that image to repository
   * Creates Knative service manifest
   * Applies that manifest to designated Knative cluster

+> As an add-on, we are also going to send mobile notification with build status using [knative-build-status-notifs](https://github.com/mchmarny/knative-build-status-notifs)

 ## Setup